Seravo/docs/_posts/2015-10-11-integration-tests.md

 Integration tests make sure that this feature works as described in the use case.

 ## Testing with Rspec & Capybara
-Our integration tests use ruby testing framework called [Rspec](http://rspec.info/) with extension [Capybara](http://jnicklas.github.io/capybara/).
+Our integration tests use Ruby testing framework called [Rspec](http://rspec.info/) with extension [Capybara](http://jnicklas.github.io/capybara/).

-We use headless browser [Phantomjs](http://phantomjs.org/) with ruby driver [Poltergeist](https://github.com/teampoltergeist/poltergeist).
+We use headless browser [PhantomJS](http://phantomjs.org/) with Ruby driver [Poltergeist](https://github.com/teampoltergeist/poltergeist).

-Using ruby for testing php application like WordPress may sound overwhelming but in our opinion it's quite fun and effective.
-Our latest WordPress test template can be found in [Github](https://github.com/Seravo/wordpress/blob/master/tests/rspec/).
-It consists as a good starting point for your own unique tests.
+Using Ruby for testing a PHP application like WordPress may sound overwhelming but in our opinion it's quite fun and effective.
+Our latest WordPress baseline template can be found in [Github](https://github.com/Seravo/wordpress/blob/master/tests/rspec/).
+It consists as a example for your own unique tests.

 > **Note:** These tests are used in your production system as well *(if available)*.
 >